New Estimates on the bounds of Brunel's operator: Introduction

-In \cite{Brunel}, A. Brunel and R. Emilion introduced properties of the Brunel operator.
-This operator can be created from an operator $T$ by using the Taylor series expansion of the function $\psi(x) = \frac{1 - \sqrt{1-x}}{x} $ .
-More precisely, if we write $\psi(x) = \sum_{p=0}^{\infty} \alpha_p x^p$ and $T$ is an operator from a Banach space $X$ to itself, then the Brunel operator is defined as $A(T) = \sum_{p=0}^{\infty} \alpha_p T^p$ .
-This operator is well-defined if $T$ is a contraction, i.e. $\|T\|\leq 1$.
-More generally if $T$ is \textit{power bounded}, i.e. $\sup_n\|T^n\| <\infty$, then $A$ is also well-defined.
-An operator $T$ is called \textit{positive} when $f\geq0$ implies $Tf\geq0$.
-In ergodic theory, typical examples of contractions on $L^p(X, \mathcal{A}, \mu)$ are given by a measure preserving transformation.
-The operator $T$ defined by the relation $Tf = f\circ S$ is a contraction in each $L^p$ for $1\leq p \leq \infty$; this makes the Brunel operator associated with $T$ a contraction in all $L^p$ spaces with $1\leq p\leq\infty$.
-The classical Birkhoff pointwise and Von Neumann norm convergence theorems say that if $f \in L^p$ then the Cesàro averages $M_N(T)f = \frac{1}{N}\sum_{n=0}^{N-1} T^nf$ converge a.e. and in $L^p$ norm for $1\leq p<\infty$.
-If $\sup_N\|M_N(T)\| < \infty$, then $T$ is said to be \textit{mean bounded} .
+The Brunel operator $A(T)$ is well-defined if $T$ is a contraction.
+More generally, if $T$ is mean-bounded, then $A$ is also well-defined (see Theorem \ref{mean_bound_bound}).
+In ergodic theory, typical examples of contractions on $L^p(X,\mu)$ are given by measure-preserving transformations.
+When $S$ is measure-preserving, the operator $T$ defined by the relation $Tf = f\circ S$ is an isometry in each $L^p$ for $1\leq p \leq \infty$; this makes the Brunel operator associated with $T$ a contraction in all $L^p$ spaces with $1\leq p\leq\infty$.
+The classical Birkhoff pointwise and Von Neumann norm convergence theorems say that if $f \in L^p$ then the Cesàro averages $M_N(T)f$ converge $\mu$-almost everywhere and in $L^p$ norm for $1\leq p<\infty$.
 One of the major properties of the Brunel operator is that these two classical results are translated into convergence of powers of $A$.
-More precisely, if $Af = A(T)f = \sum_{p=0}^{\infty} \alpha_pT^pf$ then the sequence $A^nf$ converges a.e. and in norm to the same limit as the Cesàro averages $M_N(T)f$.
-Actually, when $T$ is positive, the convergence (in norm or pointwise) of these averages is equivalent to the convergence (norm or pointwise) of the powers $A^nf$.
+In fact, when $T$ is positive, the convergence (in norm or pointwise) of these averages is equivalent to the convergence (norm or pointwise) of the powers $A^nf$.
 More on this equivalence is given in \cite{preprint}.